kuhru/setup-everything/README.md

 ## DEV CLI (03-dev-cli)

-downloads sdkman, to install java 21.0.2-amzn
+downloads sdkman, to install java 21.0.7-amzn
+> Search for 21.0.7-amzn if you want to install a different version

-downloads pnpm, to install node 20.12.0, and npm 10.5.0
+downloads pnpm, to install node 24.4.0
+> Search for 24.4.0 if you want to install a different version